Three more infants succumb to malnutrition in Tharparkar

-THARPARKAR: The toll of children dying for various reasons in Sindh’s Tharparker region continues to rise as three more children succumbed to malnutrition in the past 24 hours.
+THARPARKAR: The toll of children dying for various reasons in Sindh’s Tharparker region continues to rise as three more children succumbed to malnutrition.

-The recent death of three children have taken the death toll in Tharparker to 50 for this month and 476 for this year.
+The recent death of three children has taken the death toll in Tharparker to seven for this month and 483 for the year.

 According to the health department, every year 1,500 children die due to malnutrition, infections and lack of proper medical facilities in the remote region.